arcee-ai/mergekit/docs/create_a_merge_method.md

 not define tasks.
 The YAML planner resolves configured values and builds that adapter.
 Other consumers can construct `MergeBatch` directly without importing graph or config types.

+The YAML and raw-PyTorch planners use the same parameter resolver.
+Each adapter supplies settings in descending precedence; the resolver applies filters, gradients, validated defaults, requiredness, and input/base targeting from the method spec.
+Shared parameters match the output tensor name; per-input parameters match each source tensor's name.
+An implicitly added base receives all-input parameters from the same global settings/defaults as an explicit input.

+Methods may set `uses_accelerator=False` when constructing or registering their spec to execute on the storage device instead of requesting a transfer to the math device.
+Passthrough uses this for both plain copies and scaled copies.
+This is a graph scheduling hint; direct calls always operate on the supplied devices.

 The current YAML graph adapter still submits one logical output at a time; it does not yet coalesce graph tasks.
 State-dict callers already batch compatible outputs.